3dem/model-angelo/README.md

 model_angelo build_no_seq -v map.mrc -o output
 ```
 The model will be in `output/output.cif` as before.
 Now there are also HMM profiles for each chain in HMMER3 format here: `output/hmm_profiles`.
-To do a sequence search for chain A (for example), you should first install [HMMER](https://anaconda.org/bioconda/hmmer) and download a genome database, such as the [human genome](https://ftp.ncbi.nlm.nih.gov/refseq/H_sapiens/annotation/GRCh38_latest/refseq_identifiers/GRCh38_latest_genomic.fna.gz).
+To do a sequence search for chain A (for example), you should first download a database that will include your organism's proteins, such as the [human genome](https://ftp.ncbi.nlm.nih.gov/refseq/H_sapiens/annotation/GRCh38_latest/refseq_identifiers/GRCh38_latest_genomic.fna.gz).
 Then, you can run
 ```
-hmmsearch -o A.txt -A A.sto output/hmm_profiles/A.hmm PATH_TO_DB
+model_angelo hmm_search --i output --f PATH_TO_DB --o hmm_output
 ```
-You will have your result as a multiple sequence alignment here: `A.sto`.
+You will have your results as a series of HMM output files with the extension .hhr, for example: `hmm_output/A.hhr`.
+These are named by chain according to the model built by ModelAngelo in `output/output.cif`.

 ## FAQs